 When you suffer an injury on the job, you should never assume that you are only entitled to workers’ compensation.
-Our team of reliable New Jersey construction litigation attorneys can evaluate your case help you to determine if more than one party may be held accountable for your injuries.
-Our experienced construction accident lawyers can work to protect your legal rights and build a strong case so that you receive the maximum compensation to which you may be entitled under New Jersey law.
+Our team of reliable New Jersey construction litigation lawyers can evaluate your case help you to determine if more than one party may be held accountable for your injuries.
+Our experienced NJ construction litigation lawyers can work to protect your legal rights and build a strong case so that you receive the maximum compensation to which you may be entitled under New Jersey law.
 We can evaluate your claim and help you determine if you are eligible to pursue more than one claim including product liability, wrongful death, workers’ compensation, and personal injury.
 Those who are injured in construction site accidents often suffer from severe physical, financial, and psychological pain.
 Permanent injuries, extensive medical bills, and coping with the trauma of a life-altering injury can have a significant impact on a person’s life, and his or her family may be adversely affected as well.
-By working with Petro Cohen Petro Matarazzo and filing a personal injury lawsuit against those responsible, you may be eligible to recover damages for pain and suffering, property damage, physical therapy, loss of wages, counseling costs, medical expenses, treatments, and/or rehabilitation therapies.
+By working with Petro Cohen, P.C. and filing a personal injury lawsuit against those responsible, you may be eligible to recover damages for pain and suffering, property damage, physical therapy, loss of wages, counseling costs, medical expenses, treatments, and/or rehabilitation therapies.

-Regardless of the type of serious injury, you may face, our team of qualified personal injury attorneys is there for you.
+Regardless of the type of serious injury, you may face, our team of qualified attorneys is there for you.
 We take personal injury seriously.
 There is no cost to speak with us, and you will not be responsible to pay our legal fees or expenses unless we are able to successfully make a recovery on your behalf.
 We value the confidence and trust of our clients, and we appreciate each opportunity we have to represent individuals harmed by the negligence of others.

 We know you have choices with your legal representation for your serious personal injury.
 In Litigation, You Don’t Get a Second Chance, so be sure to choose your representation wisely.
-For more information or a free consultation with one of our attorneys at any of our four office locations (Northfield, Cherry Hill, Hamilton Township, and Cape May Court House, New Jersey), contact us online or at (888) 675-7607.
+For more information or a free consultation with one of our New Jersey construction litigation attorneys at any of our four office locations (Northfield, Cherry Hill, Hamilton Township, and Cape May Court House, New Jersey), contact us online.